showlab/mist/README.md

 	--freq_display=150 \
 	--save_dir='../data/save_models/agqa/mist_agqa_v2/'
 ```
-Change the dataset_dir, feature_dir and save_dir based on where your store the downloaded data and features.
+Make sure to modify the `dataset_dir`, `feature_dir`, and `save_dir` parameters in the command above to match the locations where you have stored the downloaded data and features.

-You can refer our training logs to check if you are running correctly.
+To verify that your training process is running as expected, you can refer to our training logs located in the `logs\` directory.

-### Ackonwledgements
+## Ackonwledgements
 We are grateful to just-ask, an excellent VQA codebase, on which our codes are developed.

-### Bibtex
+## Bibtex
 ```
 @inproceedings{gao2023mist,
   title={MIST: Multi-modal Iterative Spatial-Temporal Transformer for Long-form Video Question Answering},